Prime Day 2021: Everything you need to know

 Prime Day, which launched in 2015, typically falls in July to celebrate Amazon’s anniversary.
 Last year, due to the pandemic, it was rescheduled for mid-October.

-This year, rumors are swirling around Prime Day’s actual date.
-Previously, it was believed to be arriving much earlier this year in June.
-However, more recent chatter indicates Amazon will hold the event sometime in July.
+This year, Prime Day will be over Monday and Tuesday, June 21-22.

-Regardless, Prime Day 2021 is happening soon — and in the meantime, early preparation is the best way to snag deals.
+In the meantime, being prepared is the best way to snag deals.

 What is Prime Day?